g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ```
 This particular page is designed in a manner that it preserves English Language and its textual content is encoded in HTML format.
 The head section consists of `meta` tags that provide character encoding and viewport settings that enable its correct display across several devices.
 The title is "Combined Example", while the body has an `h1` heading that reads "Combined Loading Example".
 At the bottom of the body, four `script` tags are found; `analytics.js` and `advertising.js` load asynchronously using the `async` attribute so that they do not block HTML parsing. `Library.js` and `main.js` load with the `defer` attribute, implying that they will come into play when HTML parsing comes to an end and hence will not interfere with how fast the page appears.

-* **Step 5:** Testing and Debugging: Employ browser developer [tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/What_are_browser_developer_tools) to determine whether scripts are loaded asynchronously or deferred.
+* Testing and Debugging: Employ browser developer [tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/What_are_browser_developer_tools) to determine whether scripts are loaded asynchronously or deferred.
 Examine page loading durations both before and following the incorporation of `async` and `defer` attributes.
 Confirm that scripts reliant on `DOM` elements or other scripts are executed correctly without making any errors.

 ## Strategy 5: Content Security Policy (CSP)